Healthy Homes Assessment Island Bay

 Island Bay Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement to all Island Bay and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is required to all Island Bay and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the compliance with the Healthy Homes Standard that apply or will be applied throughout the tenancy period of their rental properties.
+• Property managers and landlords have to keep records that demonstrate compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

-• All boarding households (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

-• All homes let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes